victorzshi/threeway-freeway/README.md

 Make sure WebAssembly is supported in your browser (Google Chrome is recommended).

-Built in 36 hours for [UofTHacks V](https://uofthacksv.devpost.com/) using Godot.
+Built in 36 hours for [UofTHacks V](https://uofthacksv.devpost.com/).

 ## Awards